Send the link below via email or IMCopy

 Jealous of Caesar, he sought help from the Senate.

-Senate ordered Caesar return to Rome without an army.
+Senate ordered Caesar return to Rome without an army to stand trial.

 Caesar and his men crossed the Rubicon and marched toward Rome.